John

 oldest of two children born to Clyde and Mary "Molly" Morrison,

 Wayne moved to Lancester, California, around the age of seven.
+The

-his attempt to become a farmer.
+to become a farmer.

 Settling

-in Glendale, California, Wayne received his distinctive nickname "Duke" while
+in Glendale, California, Wayne received his distinctive nickname "Duke"

-living there.
+while living there.
 He had a dog by that name, and he spent so much

-time with his pet that the pair became known as "Little
+time with his pet that the pair became known as "Little Duke"

-John Wayne website.
-In high school, Wayne excelled in his classes
+In high school, Wayne excelled in his classes and in many different

-and football.
-He also participated in numerous student theatrical
+in numerous student theatrical productions.

 Winning